syntheticfox/Subgenre_Analyzer/README.md

 <img src="/Documents/Images/Analyze Audio.PNG?raw=true" alt="Analyze Audio">

 Once the user selects 'Analyze', the audio's information will be displayed in a seperate window.
 This includes the name, song length, peak tempo, autocorrection tempo, and the subgenre the program predicted.
+The predicted subgenre is determined using clustering.
 There is a visual representation of the feature vector, which shows all previous analyzed songs and the tempo ranges of each subgenre.

 **Editing and Zoom:**